 Buy tickets online

-Some of London’s main attractions offer cheaper tickets if you buy them in advance from their website.
+Some of London’s main attractions sell cheaper tickets if you book online.

 Buy one ticket for unlimited entry for a year

-The following attractions let you visit as many times as you like for a year when you buy a ticket directly from them.
+The following attractions let you visit as many times as you like within one year when you buy a ticket directly from them.

 - St Paul’s Cathedral